2jw6152/scanQ/README.md

 Use `flutter run` to launch the app on an Android device or emulator.

 On the scanner screen tap the floating camera button to capture a photo.
-The recognized text is shown in a dialog so you can verify that OCR succeeded.
+After processing, the captured image is shown with green boxes around each detected text block so you can verify what was recognized.
 While the camera preview is running the app continuously performs lightweight OCR and draws a red bounding box over the scan area when text is detected.
 Only the scanning region is processed for the final capture which can help prevent